Late talker: Focused language stimulation

 Focused language stimulation requires the parent or caregiver to have a list of goal words for the child to learn and produce.
 The average number of target words is 10, but this varies from child to child.
 The parent or caregiver must allow the child to be exposed to the target language as much as possible.
 The adult has to produce the target language in a meaningful and functional context, such as in a sentence or question form.
 The child is then prompted (not instructed) to repeat the target word.
 If the target word is produced incorrectly, the parent follows with a recast.
 Once the child has learnt these words, the adult replaces these with new ones and the process is repeated.

 Milieu teaching

-Milieu teaching involves changing the child's environment to give him as many opportunities to talk and produce the target language.
+Milieu teaching involves changing the child's environment to give them as many opportunities to talk and produce the target language.
 In this intervention method, having a set of language goals for the child to achieve is necessary.
 Incorrect production of target language follows by the adult modeling the word for the child to imitate.
 Correct production of target language follows by the adult providing a recast.